TurboWarp/extensions/REVIEW_PROCESS.md

 **That's it.
 If everything is green, go ahead and merge it.** The rest of this document will try to define what an approval means.

+I'm not expecting you to review things to the same standard I tried to.
+That would be hopeless.
+Just make a good effort.
+You will miss things.
+That's fine.
+I missed a lot too.

-Having to copy and paste the templates might seem a bit silly.
-But this way, it's clear to everyone what the expectations are (contributors won't read CONTRIBUTING.md but they will read review comments).
-If it becomes an issue, we'll have a bot automatically discard approvals if the template is not used and fully checked.
-If you just use the templates then we don't need to worry about that.
+Having to copy and paste the templates might seem a bit silly, but this way it's clear to everyone what the expectations are (no one reads CONTRIBUTING.md but people do read review comments).
+You can add anything else before or after.
+If reviewers keep not using the templates, we'll have a bot automatically discard approvals that don't use the template.
+If you just use the templates then we won't need to bother writing that.

 ## New extensions